ctoesca/redjs/README.md

 # redjs
 Redjs is a Redis-like in-memory data store, for use in nodejs cluster.
+Ioredis compatible.

 No Redis installation is required: all operations are performed in-memory.